The Intermediate Step

 - A Solo Piece: choose and prepare a piece which best demonstrates both technical and musical skills on the instrument (no accompanist needed).

-- Percussionists: please prepare a solo piece or excerpt on the snare drum.
+- Percussionists: please prepare a solo piece or excerpt on either snare drum or glockenspiel.

 As a non-profit, generous annual donations from Symphony supporters enable us to keep tuition fees to a minimum.
-Payment plans and need-based scholarships are available.
-Admitted musicians will not be turned away due to finances.
-If tuition is a challenge, please reach out to the Education Programs Manager at 805-898-1417.
+Need-based tuition assistance, payment plans, and sibling discounts are available and admitted musicians will not be turned away due to finances.
+If tuition fees pose a challenge, please reach out to the Education Programs Manager at 805-898-1417.

 Support this program!